 This is a shame since IsValid() would be such a sweet member method of the ColdFusion component right?
 You have two options at this point: One, choose a different name or Two, declare the method indirectly using method pointers.

 Option one is lame.
 Why change the name of the method you want just because ColdFusion doesn't like it.
 The reason you chose the name (and the reason ColdFusion has a method with the same name) is because that name rocks!
-If that name were a girl, you would take it out the movies and buy it dinner.
 Let's not run and hide.

 Option two is the one I would suggest.
 It is slightly kludgy but it accomplishes exactly what you want it to do with minimal work.
 Remember, the errors we get her are compile time errors, not run time errors.
 Also remember that pretty much everything in ColdFusion is an object, including variables and user defined functions.
 We can use this to our advantage.